 - ALQs are limited in the size of livable square footage to a maximum of 50% of the livable square footage of the principal dwelling or 1,000 square feet, whichever is less.

 Livable square footage is the sum of the area contained within a principal dwelling measured from the inside wall surfaces, including finished basements but excluding garages, carports, porches, utility rooms, stairways, sheds, storage rooms, balconies, and patios.
 More generally, it is the area that is heated or cooled.

 - No more than one ALQ per lot or parcel

 - No more than one kitchen per unit (detached living structures)

-- Rent an ALQ separately from the main residence
+- Long-term rental or lease of an ALQ separately from the primary residence.

-- Use an ALQ use for commercial purposes, or anything other than home occupation
+- Use an ALQ for commercial purposes or for any use other than a permitted home occupation.

 - Be an allowable use within the zoning district of the subject parcel.
 One ALQ per parcel is allowed in the following districts: RU, R-36, SM-36, SM-87, SM-174, SM-10-acres, SM-18-acres, SM-36-acres, SR-36, SR-18 Acres, SR-10 Acres, SR-174 (4-acres), SR-87 (2-acres), and SR-43

 - Be on a property with an existing home

 - Meet all site development standards, such as setbacks from the property boundaries